KubeDeckio/KubeBuddy/docs/docs/contributing.md

 ### 📌 Suggesting Features

-Have an idea to improve **KubeBuddy**?
+Have an idea to improve **KubeBuddy powered by KubeDeck**?
 We’d love to hear it!
 Open an issue and provide:
 - A clear description of the feature.
 - Specific use cases where it would be helpful.